Click here to download this lesson plan, including handouts, in pdf format.

 - Have students compare the 1960 results to the current election.
 What changes do they notice?
 What states “changed” color (where the majority of people voted for a different party compared to the 1960 election?)
 How did this affect the result of the election?

-- Before an upcoming election, have students use a copy of the handout Current Election Results to predict how states will vote in the election.
+- Before an upcoming election, have students use the blank Electoral College map to predict how states will vote in the election.
 They should color states they believe will vote Republican in red and states that will vote Democratic in blue, or otherwise indicate the results.
 To bolster their prediction, encourage them to study recent electoral maps, polls, and news articles, and web sites.

 - Have students identify swing states.
 They may leave these states blank, or outline them in the color they predict the state will vote.